Scientifically Formulated

 First, Pedialyte contains higher levels of sodium than a dog's body naturally requires.
 For a healthy dog, a slight increase in sodium might not cause immediate harm.
 But for dogs that are already dehydrated, adding too much sodium can exacerbate the problem.
 In fact, giving undiluted Pedialyte can ironically trigger more diarrhea due to an overload of electrolytes in the gut.

 Second, the flavored varieties of Pedialyte are incredibly dangerous.
 Flavored Pedialyte often contains artificial sweeteners to make it palatable for children.
-Some of these sweeteners, particularly xylitol, are highly toxic to dogs and can cause a rapid, life threatening drop in blood sugar or even liver failure.
+Some of these sweeteners, particularly xylitol, are highly toxic to dogs and can cause a rapid, life-threatening drop in blood sugar or even liver failure.
 You must only ever use the clear, unflavored version.

 Finally, relying on home remedies can delay necessary veterinary care.
 If your dog is not eating and showing signs of severe dehydration, they need professional medical attention, not a sports drink.